WHY STUDY THE DECLARATION OF INDEPENDENCE?

 Let us be purposeful in what we believe and why we believe it.
 Let us be purposeful in what we allow our political representation to require and allow in the government of our culture.

-The Supreme Court was never intended to decide what our laws are or mean.
+The Supreme Court was never intended to decide what our laws mean.
 They were intended to decide cases, based on the laws as they were created by our Congress.
 Congress was intended to represent the “will of the people.”

-The Declaration and US Constitution will no, yea, they can not defend themselves.
+The Declaration and US Constitution will not, yea, they can not defend themselves.
 As Ronald Reagan once proclaimed, they “must be fought for, protected, and handed on [to our progeny] for them to do the same, or one day we will spend our sunset years telling our children and our children's children what it was once like in the United States where men were free.”

 “Duty is ours, results are God’s.” __John Quincy Adams